FaizaMJaffar/my.html/README.md

 # my.html
+this is my first practice on repository. <br>
-this is my first practice on repository.
+this is not my first practice on repository. <br>
+student: Faiza<br>